[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 제가 부자라면 부모님을 위해서 집을 사 줄 거예요.

-If I was a rich person, I would buy a house for my parents.
+If I were rich, I would buy a house for my parents.

 Here, 부자, “a rich person” is a noun.

-So, you add -라면 to make 부자라면, “if (I was) a rich person.”
+So, you add -라면 to make 부자라면, “if (I were) a rich person.”

 Quiz